 Borkum Riffgrund 1 construction details

-The offshore substation weighs approximately 3,500t, and was installed in August 2013.
+The offshore substation weighs approximately 3,500t and was installed in August 2013.
 The topside and substation jacket were shipped by Boa Barge 36 vessel.
 The substation structure is supported by eight monopiles.
 A three-fold bubble curtain minimised noise during construction.

 The first monopile foundation for the turbines was laid in January 2014.
-The initial four foundations and transition pieces were transported to the site using Pacific Orca vessel from the load out port in Aalborg, Denmark.
+The initial four foundations and transition pieces were transported to the site using the Pacific Orca vessel from the load out port in Aalborg, Denmark.
 Each monopile weighs up to 750t and has a diameter of 6m.

 A harbour facility Norddeich, Germany, was used for the construction supervision and further operations and maintenance.

 Siemens was the supplier of the turbines for the Borkum Riffgrund 1 wind farm.
 The contractual scope for Siemens includes the installation and commissioning of the wind turbines along with providing maintenance services for five years.
 A2Sea supplied its offshore installation vessel SEA INSTALLER to install the wind turbines in the sea.

 Combi lift was awarded the contract to transport the transition pieces and monopiles for the turbines.
 Nexans was awarded the contract to supply medium-voltage submarine cables for the wind farm.

 GeoSea was awarded the contract to install the monopile foundations with scour protection for the wind turbines.
 GeoSea transported the foundation structures to the Orange Blue Terminal in Eemshaven, Netherlands, and stored them temporarily at the terminal.